apprentech/apprentech.io/index.md

 - You use 'tipex' for typos in your word processor :>
 - Changing a lightbulb requires manufacturers instructions ;]
 - You sometimes confuse the AC and TV remote controls :)
+- Boiling an egg is something you'd prefer to leave to professionals
+- You're talented enough to burn water
 ```